🇪🇬

 Is it safe to travel to Egypt?

-How do I get a visa for Egypt?
+Do I need a visa for Egypt?

-When is the best time to visit?
+What is the best time to visit Egypt?

-Can I use my phone in Egypt?
+Can I use credit cards everywhere in Egypt?

 Ready for Egypt?